JL-14/famous-vikings-game/README.md

 4. The overlay behind popup boxes does not stretch below the bottom of the screen, so when scrolling down the lower portion of the screen appears without the overlay.

+5. On smaller screen sizes the answer grid moves from 3x3 to 4x2 and a single tile at the bottom, and eventually to 9x1 for the smallest screens.
+The preference would be to keep the 3x3 format and then moving to 9x1.

-5. At the smallest screen sizes (<270px) the text in the Viking biography section becomes too big for the containing box and overflows.
+6. At the smallest screen sizes (<270px) the text in the Viking biography section becomes too big for the containing box and overflows.

 ### Solved Bugs
 - A number of bugs were solved throughout the design of the website, on a running basis.
 The key tools for finding and addressing bugs were DevTools in Chrome, and the use of commenting out code (ctrl + /) to examine the impact of particular sections of code.